maybebyte/anthesis/fdroid.md

   phone starts ringing on Android 7+.
 - [UntrackMe](https://f-droid.org/en/packages/app.fedilab.nitterizeme/).
-  UntrackMe transforms certain links, such as YouTube, Twitter, and Instagram, to point at a FLOSS (Free/Libre and Open Source Software) privacy respecting alternative.
+  UntrackMe transforms certain links, such as YouTube, Twitter, and Instagram, to point at a Free/Libre and Open Source Software (FLOSS) privacy respecting alternative.
 In the case of Twitter, it changes the domain to a Nitter instance.